-Pumpkin Dump Cake is an easy to make, crowd-pleaser recipe goes a long away (serves 9-12 people).
+Pumpkin Dump Cake is an easy-to-make, crowd-pleaser recipe that goes a long way (serves 9-12 people).
 It is a delicious twist on classic pumpkin pie that almost any age will like.
 It’s also a great make-ahead recipe.
 Perfect for holiday parties!

 Pumpkin Dump Cake also serves as a great alternative to pumpkin pie if you’re not a huge fan (like me).
 I bring it every year to our family Thanksgiving.
 I think there would be an uproar if I showed up without it!

 While Pumpkin Dump Cake does have pumpkin pie as a base, it is also is partnered with a crumbly, buttery crust that is invaded with toasted pecans.
 The saltiness from the pecans balances out the sweetness to make a perfect combination.

 Top it with a little homemade whipped cream and you’ll feel like you’re eating a baby angel.

 How to Assemble Pumpkin Dump Cake

 Start by combining your pumpkin, evaporated milk, sugar, and seasonings.
 Add in one egg at a time.
 Once all these ingredients are mixed, pour them into a prepared 9×13 baking dish.

 Sprinkle the entire contents of one box of yellow cake mix over the pumpkin mixture.
 If you want to make your own cake mix, here is a recipe you can use.